rage/java-programming/data/part-8/2-hash-map.md

 There is, however, some risk in type conversions.
 If we attempt to convert a `null` reference - a sighting not in HashMap, for instance - to an integer, we witness a *java.lang.reflect.InvocationTargetException* error.
 Such an error may occur in the `timesSighted` method in the example above - if the `allSightings` hash map does not contain the value being searched, it returns a `null` reference and the conversion to an integer fails.

 When performing automatic conversion, we should ensure that the value to be converted is not null.
-For example, the `timesSighted` method in the program program should be fixed in the following way. ->
+For example, the `timesSighted` method in the program should be fixed in the following way. ->

 <!-- ```java